 Every resource is not going to be right for you, but we hope this gives you a great place to start in your search.
-These resources are not requirements to heal or boxes you need to check off in the grieving process.
+These resources are not boxes you need to check off in the grieving process or requirements to heal.
 It will be up to you to decide which resources will be most helpful to you at this time.

 Books On Our List:

 If you choose to buy a book, you can support Love Not Lost with your purchase.
 It's easy: Click directly on the image below and you will be directed to the Amazon page for purchase through our affiliate link.
 When you check out, we will receive a small percentage of your purchase.